 How can these requirements be met?

-Use AWS Fargate to host a container that runs a self-contained REST service.
+A. Use AWS Fargate to host a container that runs a self-contained REST service.
 Set up an Amazon ECS service that is fronted by an Application Load Balancer (ALB).
 Use a custom authenticator to control access to the API.
 Store request meta information in Amazon DynamoDB with Auto Scaling and static content in a secured S3 bucket.
 Make secure signed requests for Amazon S3 objects and proxy the data through the REST service interface.

 B. Use AWS Fargate to host a container that runs a self-contained REST service.
 Set up an ECS service that is fronted by a cross-zone ALB.
 Use an Amazon Cognito user pool to control access to the API.
 Store request meta information in DynamoDB with Auto Scaling and static content in a secured S3 bucket.
 Generate presigned URLs when returning references to content stored in Amazon S3.